New Jersey Defense Lawyers Defending Against Assault and Battery Charges

 - Domestic Violence

 A History of Successful Defense in Assault and Battery Cases

-Our Morris County Assault and Battery Lawyers have achieved success in many assault and battery cases, often having charges dismissed or greatly reduced.
-Our knowledge and experience can help you avoid a criminal conviction and reduce the impact on your life.
+Our Morris County Lawyers practice throughout the state of New Jersey and have achieved success in many assault and battery cases, often having charges dismissed or greatly reduced.
+Our knowledge and experience can help you avoid a criminal conviction and reduce the impact a conviction may have on your life.

-Don’t face the criminal justice system without an experienced Morris County Assault and Battery Lawyer by your side.
-Contact us at (973) 366-5244 to speak with our experienced Morris County Assault and Battery Lawyers who will help you.
+Don’t face the criminal justice system without an experienced Morris County Attorney from the Law Office of Sara McArdle by your side.
+Contact us at (973) 366-5244 to speak with our experienced lawyers today.